faithfulco/andreashandelwebsite/content/my-projects/SMIcourse/index.md

 title = "Simulation Modeling in Immunology"

 # Date this page was created.
-date = 2020-06-15
+date = 2020-10-01

 # Project summary to display on homepage.
-summary = "Complete materials of an online workshop on simulation modeling in immunology."
+summary = "Materials of an online course on simulation modeling in immunology."

 # Tags: can be used for filtering projects.
-tags = ["Modeling", "Immunology", "Teaching", "Course"]
+tags = ["Modeling", "Immunology", "Teaching", "Course"] categories = ["Course"]

 # Custom links (optional).
 #   Uncomment line below to enable.
 For multiple links, use the form `[{...}, {...}, {...}]`.